- Search The Registry

 *The birth of Matilda McCrear in c1857 is celebrated on this date.
 She was a Black African (Yoruba) woman who was enslaved and transported to America.

-When she was in her 70s and this is what led to her being interviewed by the Selma Times-Journal.”
-Matilda was interviewed by journalist Octavia Wynn of the Selma Times-Journal newspaper because she had made the 15-mile journey from her home to Dallas County Courthouse in Selma to make a claim for compensation for herself and Redoshi Smith as survivors of the Clotilda.
-Matilda McCrear the last survivor of the middle passage to America died in Selma, Alabama, in January 1940, aged 83.
+When she was in her 70s, this led to her being interviewed by the Selma Times-Journal.”
+Matilda was interviewed by journalist Octavia Wynn of the Selma Times-Journal newspaper because she had made the 15-mile journey from her home to Dallas County Courthouse in Selma to claim compensation for herself and Redoshi Smith as survivors of the Clotilda.
+Matilda McCrear, the last survivor of the middle passage to America, died in Selma, Alabama, in January 1940, aged 83.